The Texas Chainsaw Massacre (franchise): All American Massacre

 In 1998, filming began for All American Massacre, and was to be the series' fifth installment which would have served as both a sequel and prequel to The Texas Chainsaw Massacre 2.
 The film was initially conceived as a 15-minute short, but was expanded to a 60-minute feature.
 It was directed by William Hooper, son of Tobe Hooper.
 Bill Moseley reprised his role as the character Chop Top, who would have been revealed to have survived the events of The Texas Chainsaw Massacre 2 and been in a Texas psychiatric prison for a number of years.
 The plot of the film would have centered on Chop Top detailing his past in an interview with a news crew, before carrying out a new series of murders.
 Buckethead played Leatherface in the film.
 A trailer for All American Massacre was released on the internet, but the film itself was never released.
 While the film has yet to be officially released, a VHS workprint surfaced in an eBay listing in August of 2025.
 According to seller "Dusty Shed", it was previously auctioned off by Stephan Lokotsch, an executive producer and one of the actors in the film.
 It was kept in a storage locker, along with 40 promo film slides.
 The seller also noted that the workprint is unedited and incomplete.
 It was sold for US$8,500 a few days later on August 20.

 Butcher Boys (2012)

 In 2012, a continuation of the secret society subplot from The Return of the Texas Chainsaw Massacre titled Butcher Boys was released in 2012, despite the film featuring no characters from the film, it does set out to answer the ambiguity of the subplot.

 Theme park attraction

-In 2025, a haunted house attraction called Universal Horror Unleashed features characters from the film franchise.
+In 2025, a haunted house attraction called Universal Horror Unleashed featured characters from the film franchise.